-Based on the PLL frequency and the divider settings, the internal loop filter components is automatically adjusted to achieve high stability and optimized jitter transfer characteristic of the PLL.
+Based on the PLL frequency and the divider settings, the internal loop filter components will be automatically adjusted to achieve high stability and optimized jitter transfer characteristic of the PLL.

-The device provides customized applications.
-It is preprogrammed with a factory default configuration (see Figure 13) and can be reprogrammed to a different application configuration via the serial SMBus interface.
+The device supports non-volatile EEPROM programming for easy-customized application.
+It is preprogrammed with a factory default configuration (see Figure 13) and can be reprogrammed to a different application configuration before it goes onto the PCB or reprogrammed by in-system programming.
+A different device setting is programmed via the serial SMBus interface.